isc-projects/bind9/README.md

 * Support for IDNA2008 when linking with `libidn2`.
 * "Root key sentinel" support, enabling validating resolvers to indicate via a special query which trust anchors are configured for the root zone.
+* QNAME minimization is now supported
+* The "validate-except" option allows configuration of domains below which DNSSEC validation should not be performed.

 In addition, cryptographic support has been modernized.
 BIND now uses the best available pseudo-random number generator for the platform on which